Visyond/website-hugo/site/content/landings/governance.md

   For companies and teams the prices are custom and depend on specific use cases and feature requirements
 leftCardTitle: Business
-leftCardSubTitle: if you don't need a spaceship...
+leftCardSubTitle: mandatory field - will be fixed
 leftCardPoint:
+  - line: Unlimited project
-  - line: Write funny comments
+  - line: Unlimited collaborators
-  - line: Attach cat pictures
+  - line: Unlimited tracking & versions
-  - line: Keep your content safe
+  - line: Email and phone support
-  - line: Only use what you need when y
+  - line: Online training
 middleCardTitle: Enterprise
-middleCardSubTitle: if you NEED a spaceship!
+middleCardSubTitle: all in Business plus
 middleCardPoint:
-  - line: Do whatever
-  - line: Do whenever
-  - line: Get results
+  - line: 'Custom workflows '
-  - line: Be happy dont worry everything
+  - line: Custom integrations
-  - line: asdasdasdasdasdasd
+  - line: 'On-premise installation '
-  - line: asdasdasdasdasdasdasd
+  - line: Dedicated account manager
-  - line: asdasdasd
+  - line: Onboarding program
 rightCardTitle: Consulting
-rightCardSubTitle: When you are not quite sure...
+rightCardSubTitle: mandatory field - will be fixed
 RightCardPoint:
-  - line: Do stuff
-  - line: Achieve milestones
+  - line: Pricing based on intensity of use and features required
-  - line: Don't forget breakfast23232323
+  - line: Custom branding and reports
-  - line: 'Also, lunch & dinner'
+  - line: 'Affiliate program '
 priceClientAsked: >-
   I have finally full control on the source and impact of any assumptions, and can confidently answer what-if questions with a few clicks.